-- 1. Signed and Sealed Survey, not more than a year old, showing all easements of record. - 2.
+- 1. Signed and Sealed Survey with the requirements set forth in Appendix B Survey Checklist. - 2.
 Conceptual Master Plan with the requirements set forth in Appendix F Master Plan Checklist. - 3.
-Approval letter from Palm Beach County. - 4.
+Approval letter from Palm Beach County prior to final approval by Council. - 4.
 Three (3) postage paid mailing sets as outlined in Appendix E Mailing Requirements. - 5.
 Justification Statement addressing the following decision making standards: - a.
 That the area in question meets statutory requirements pertaining to contiguity, compactness and irregular shape. - b.
 That the petitioned area must have a "unity of interests with Wellington" and be "logical extension" of Wellington's boundaries. - c.
 That the area shall have a growth potential sufficient to warrant the extension of services. - d.
 That the deficit of income against expense to Wellington shall not be unreasonable. - e.
 That the advantages both to Wellington and to the petitioned area must outweigh the disadvantages. - f.
 That Wellington must be willing and able to provide Wellington services as well as ensure that services provided by Palm Beach County are furnished to the newly annexed area within a reasonable time.

-Rezoning and Zoning Text Amendment
+Rezoning and Zoning Text Amendment Approval Process (Approximately 3 - 4 months):